You may enter information in more than one field.

-Aymeric HERMANN Postdoctoral Fellow, Labex corail at University of French Polynesia, French Polynesia Administrative areas: French Polynesia Places: Polynesia Keywords: Austronesian Prehistory, Cultural Technology, Exchanges, Material Culture, Techniques, Polynesian Chiefdoms, Social Organization
+Aymeric HERMANN Adjunct/associate Researcher, UMR 7041 at CNRS - Centre National pour la Recherche Scientifique, France Administrative areas: French Polynesia, Rapanui - Easter Island (Chile), Vanuatu Places: Polynesia, Melanesia Keywords: Austronesian Prehistory, Cultural Technology, Exchanges, Material Culture, Techniques, Polynesian Chiefdoms, Social Organization, Anthropology, Geochemistry

 Helene MARTINSSON-WALLIN Associate Professor, Department of Archaeology and Ancient History, Campus Gotland at Uppsala University, Sweden Administrative areas: Samoa, Rapanui - Easter Island (Chile), Galapagos (Ecuador) Places: Polynesia Keywords: Architectural Anthropology, Austronesian Prehistory, Cultural Change, Cultural Heritage, Heritage Management, Material Culture, Migration, Polynesian Chiefdoms, Post-Colonialism, Spatial Theory